renkun-ken/rlist-tutorial/Getting-started/README.md

 Before getting started, please ensure you have installed the latest version of rlist.

-This tutorial will introduce all features of the package in detail.
+This tutorial will introduce most features of the package in detail.
 It tries to cover the features of the stable release and the latest development version.
 The description will show the version of the package it assumes.

 You can install the latest stable release (v0.3-2) from [CRAN](http://cran.r-project.org/web/packages/rlist):